Hey, That's My Data! Token-Only Dataset Inference in Large Language Models: Methodology of

-Using \(D_s^{\text{train}}\), we update the model parameters to obtain a fine-tuned variant \(f^{(1)}\) with parameters \(\theta^{(1)}\).
-Symbolically, this process can be represented as minimizing:

-where \(\mathcal{L}\) is typically a cross-entropy loss. \begin{itemize} \item \emph{If \(D_s\) was originally part of the model's training set}, the model has already internalized relevant patterns of \(x_i\to y_i\).
-Re-exposing the model to this data refreshes these patterns, potentially amplifying changes in subsequent predictions. \item \emph{If \(D_s\) is genuinely novel}, the model must learn new patterns from scratch, generally leading to more gradual changes in its output distribution. \end{itemize} This distinction in how knowledge is ``refreshed'' versus ``newly acquired'' forms the basis for our later statistical test.
+where $\mathcal{L}$ is typically cross-entropy loss.
+If $D_s$ was part of the original training data, re-exposure refreshes its patterns and produces a stronger change in predictions; if it is novel, the model must learn new patterns, resulting in more gradual shifts.
+This distinction underpins our later statistical test.

-In our implementation, we leverage Low-Rank Adaptation (LoRA) \cite{DBLP:conf/iclr/HuSWALWWC22} to efficiently fine-tune specific layers within the model architecture.
-LoRA allows for fine-tuning a low-rank decomposition of weight matrices, thus introducing minimal trainable parameters while maintaining computational efficiency.
-Specifically, we apply LoRA to fine-tune the following key components of the model:

-\begin{itemize} \item Query-Key-Value (QKV) Layer: The QKV layer plays a pivotal role in attention mechanisms.
-Fine-tuning this layer enables the model to adapt its attention weights to more effectively capture patterns relevant to the suspicious dataset, whether these are remnants of previously seen data or new patterns requiring learning. \item Linear Layer Following the QKV Layer: This linear layer follows the attention mechanism and is crucial for translating the attention-based representations into final predictions.
-Fine-tuning this layer helps refine the mappings from internal representations to the final output space. \item Multi-Layer Perceptron (MLP) Layer: The MLP layer further processes the model's activations before outputting predictions.
-Adjusting this layer allows for deeper modification of the model's learned representations, facilitating both the "recovery" of previously learned knowledge and the integration of new data. \end{itemize}

-By focusing fine-tuning on these specific layers using LoRA, we efficiently update the model's capabilities without incurring the overhead of adjusting all parameters.
-This targeted fine-tuning approach allows the model to rapidly adapt to the suspicious dataset while retaining the original knowledge stored in the pretrained model.

-The key insight here is that fine-tuning these specific layers enables the model to reactivate relevant internal representations that were "forgotten" during the initial pretraining phase.
-If \(D_s\) is a member dataset, fine-tuning on \(D_s^{\text{train}}\) would likely lead to a significant shift in the model’s top-1 predictions, as the relevant representations are recovered.
-In contrast, if \(D_s\) is a non-member dataset, the model would learn novel patterns, leading to subtler shifts in its predictions.
-Thus, this selective fine-tuning strategy provides a way to isolate the impact of previously learned knowledge, facilitating the identification of dataset membership based on output shifts.
+To perform fine-tuning efficiently, we use Low-Rank Adaptation (LoRA)~\cite{DBLP:conf/iclr/HuSWALWWC22}, which updates a low-rank decomposition of weight matrices, reducing computational cost while preserving performance.
+We apply LoRA to the Query-Key-Value (QKV) attention layer, the linear layer following attention, and the MLP layer.
+Fine-tuning these components allows the model to adjust its attention weights, refine internal representations, and update prediction mappings, all while retaining most pretrained parameters.

+By focusing adaptation on these layers, we achieve rapid, parameter-efficient fine-tuning that highlights differences between reactivating existing knowledge and learning from scratch.
+Member datasets trigger larger shifts in top-1 predictions, whereas non-member datasets produce subtler changes—providing a measurable signal for dataset membership inference.